 Treasures of Indochina - 15 days

 Uncover this vast, spectacular region of contrasts in comfort on a private journey that visits all the major attractions and some little-known gems.
-From colonial Saigon, travel north to Hanoi and Halong Bay, discover the towering golden temples and laid back lifestyle of Luang Prabang before flying onto Siem Reap - gateway to the overwhelming collection of temples at Angkor Wat and returning to Saigon.
+From colonial Saigon, travel north to Hanoi and Halong Bay, discover the towering golden temples and laid back lifestyle of Luang Prabang before flying onto Siem Reap - gateway to the overwhelming collection of temples at Angkor Wat.

 Welcome to Saigon!
 You will be met at the airport and transferred to your hotel.
 Saigon is a bustling, dynamic and industrious urban center.
 It is the largest city in Vietnam, the economic capital and the cultural trendsetter whilst within the teeming metropolis are the timeless traditions and beauty of an ancient culture.
 This evening join your tour guide for a welcome dinner.

 Saigon - Mekong Delta - Saigon.
 Explore the beautiful Mekong Delta today!
 Early this morning drive to Cai Be and board a traditional Sampan boat at around 10:00am.
 First stop on your scenic Mekong Saigon - Mekong Delta - Can Tho.
 Travel overland through the beautiful countryside of the Mekong Delta where we take a traditional sampan boat ride to explore the peaceful waterways.
 During the boat trip, visit a local cottage industries making bricks, producing rice paper and Mr. Sau Khanh’s house - who has been collecting antiques which include ancient and valuable ceramics, pottery pieces like bowls, dishes and vases, to ceiling lights, sculptures and Buddha statues.
 In the afternoon we return to Saigon for the night

 Overnight: Saigon | Breakfast, Lunch